View our current roadwork locations below:

-The City of Port Moody plans to start road and utility works on Gatensbury Road in October 2018.
-Improvements will include a new multi-use pathway on the west side of the road, median concrete dividers on curved sections, better sight lines for drivers, and enhanced street lighting.
+The City of Port Moody started road and utility works on Gatensbury Road in October 2018.
+Improvements include a new multi-use pathway on the west side of the road, median concrete dividers on curved sections, better sight lines for drivers, and enhanced street lighting.
 This investment in our infrastructure will improve safety for drivers, cyclists, and pedestrians, and help us ensure consistent and safe operations of the utilities that serve our residents.

-Gatensbury Road from Grant Street to Bartlett Avenue will be closed (24 hours a day, seven days a week) to all vehicle traffic (except for local resident traffic) for road reconstruction and utility work between October 2018 and May 2019.
+Gatensbury Road from Grant Street to Bartlett Avenue is closed (24 hours a day, seven days a week) to all vehicle traffic (except for local resident traffic) for road reconstruction and utility work between October 2018 and May 2019.
 Only residents with a City pass visually displayed in their vehicle will be allowed to proceed to their destination.
 For the duration of the construction period, commuters are asked to use an alternative route to reach their destination.

 Find out more here.